adourian/adourian/README.md

 ## 🌱 Future Goals

-I aspire to build expertise in AI applications for biotech or energy by working on innovative projects and collaborating with like-minded individuals.
+I aspire to build expertise in AI applications for health, finance or energy by working on innovative projects and collaborating with like-minded individuals.

 ### 📫 Let's Connect!